Ravindu-Nirosh/Ravindu-Nirosh/README.md

 ### Glad to see you here!
-I’m a full-stack developer and Mobile application Developer and Currently Undergraduate from NIBM im good at coding and problem solving also studying
+I’m a full-stack developer and Mobile application Developer and Currently Undergraduate student at NIBM im good at coding and problem solving also studying

 **Laravel ,
 React ,